tmpfs/async-validate/README.md

 ### Rule Properties

-This section describes the recognised rule properties and their behaviour, if you are using an [assigned rule](#assigned-rule) or [plugin rule](#plugin-rule) you can define properties on the rule object and they are available to the rule function via `this.rule`.
+This section describes the recognised rule properties and their behaviour, if you are using an [assigned rule](#assigned-rule) or [plugin rule](#plugin-rule) you can define properties on the rule object and they are available to the rule function via `this`.

 #### Type Identifier